-A coastal city in the Australian state of Victoria, Melbourne is known for its trendy arts scene in the Southbank area, riverfront bars and restaurants and modern Federation Square development.
+A coastal city in the Australian state of Victoria, Melbourne is known for its trendy arts scene, riverfront bars and restaurants and modern Federation Square development.

 And do you know what?
 It’s an absolutely cracking place.

-Those who know me personally know that I first visited Australia in 2014 when I did the typical touristy route from Cairns to Sydney.
+Those who know me personally know that I first visited Australia in 2014 when I did the traditional east coast route from Cairns to Sydney.
 However, I didn’t make it as far down as Melbourne.

 And I always regretted it.

 At the end of September, almost two years following my first time in Oz, my dream of being able to visit this captivating city became a reality.
-And here are 5 reasons why I love Melbourne.
+And it certainly didn’t disappoint.

 Plus, Yarra River cuts directly through the Central Business District, which means that there’s skyscrapers overlooking it either side.

-Then you’ve got the beauty of the Royal Botanic Gardens only a stone’s throw away.
+And you’ve got the beauty of the Royal Botanic Gardens only a stone’s throw away.
+Win-win.

-Everyone who’s been to Sydney CBD knows that there’s a lot of people constantly rushing around the pavements (a bit like London) and it often feels overcrowded.
+Everyone who’s been to Sydney CBD knows that there’s a lot of people constantly rushing around (a bit like London) and it often feels overcrowded.

 Melbourne is super chilled in comparison.
 No one seems to be in a hurry to get anywhere and the streets are generally a little quieter.

 Also, the people we came across in Melbourne were so sweet, they were generally interested in us.
-For instance, the Baristas we bought our coffee from in the morning wanted to know our life stories.
-And the Retail Assistants who helped us buy gifts for our loved ones wanted to know all about life back in England.
+For instance, the Baristas we bought our coffee from in the morning always wanted to know our life stories!

 From alternative Fitzroy to the hipster feel of St Kilda, Melbourne has some pretty cool suburbs surrounding its CBD.

 We visited St. Kilda during an overcast day which probably wasn’t the greatest idea for beach photos.
-Usually the sand is super golden and not slushy and rained on like we experienced.
+Usually the sand is super golden, but we didn’t get to experience this.
+Sad face.

 That said, this little town still oozes charm, even in rubbish weather, and is a backpacker favourite for the beach, shops and nightlife.